The Best Water in The U.S. - Which City Has the Best Tap Water in the U.S.?

 Top Ten (10) Cities With The Cleanest Tap Water In the U.S.

-Safe Drinking Water Act, Water Quality, Tap Water Quality, Water Quality ReportThe cities of the U.S. below are some of the highest-ranking cities when it comes to the cleanest and most usable/drinkable tap water.
+Safe Drinking Water Act, Water Quality, Tap Water Quality, Water Quality ReportThe cities of the U.S. below are some of the highest-ranking cities for the cleanest and most usable/drinkable tap water.

 Oregon

-Oregon's water supply and tap water are spotless and protected to drink due to having natural water sources.
-The state gets a large portion of its tap water from the Bull Run Watershed, which has been tried as perhaps the least contaminated normal watershed in the United States.
+Oregon's water supply and tap water are spotless and safe due to its natural water sources.
+The state gets a large portion of its tap water from the Bull Run Watershed, which has been regarded as perhaps the least contaminated normal watershed in the United States.
 Because of this, Oregon's water is generally spotless.

 Massachusetts